ICJIA/icjia-accessibility-portal/content/faqs.md

 **Example:** If you create a PDF report, the web team cannot add alt text to your images, fix your heading structure, or make your tables accessible.
 Those are content decisions only you can make as the document creator.

-**The cost of waiting:** Fixing accessibility issues after development is typically **3-10 times more expensive** than building accessibility in from the start.
+**The cost of waiting:** Fixing accessibility issues after development is typically **significantly more expensive** than building accessibility in from the start—industry estimates suggest remediation costs can be several times higher than proactive design.

 ### Can managers delay accessibility work to "get more information first"?